The Ultimate Guide to the RFP Process

 Choose Your Team Carefully

 Preparation is paramount during the initial stages of your RFP process, and putting together an experienced team is crucial.
-Analyze the RFP closely and use the information within to evaluate your prospective team’s ability to respond to each point with a strong sense of authority.
+Analyze the RFP closely and use the information within it to evaluate your prospective team’s ability to respond to each point with a strong sense of authority.